sftcd/happykey/README.md

 I'm implementing
 [draft-irtf-cfrg-hpke](https://tools.ietf.org/html/draft-irtf-cfrg-hpke) using
-OpenSSL, as a precursor to using if as part of the next [Encrypted SNI/ECHO draft](https://tools.ietf.org/html/draft-ietf-tls-esni) with my [ESNI-enabled OpenSSL](https://github.com/sftcd/openssl) fork.
+OpenSSL, as a precursor to using that as part of the next [Encrypted SNI/ECHO draft](https://tools.ietf.org/html/draft-ietf-tls-esni) with my [ESNI-enabled OpenSSL](https://github.com/sftcd/openssl) fork.